schwzr/dsf-spring-school-imaging-tests/exercises/exercise-2.md

 ___

 # Exercise 2 - Input Parameters
 In order to configure processes that are packaged as process plugins, we will take a look at two possibilities on how to pass parameters to a process.
-The goal of this exercise is to enhance the `highmedorg_helloDic` process by trying them both.
+The goal of this exercise is to enhance the `dsfdev_helloDic` process by trying them both.

 ## Introduction
 DSF process plugins can be configured with input parameters using two different approaches: